-The purpose of probation or parole, as defined in the Offenders Rehabilitation Act, is to "ensur[e] the improvement and rehabilitation of the probationers and parolees" through "instruction and supervision" and "guidance and assistance."
+The purpose of parole or probation, as defined in the Offenders Rehabilitation Act, is to ensure the reformation and rehabilitation of the parolees and probationers through "instruction and supervision" and "guidance and assistance."

-"Instruction and supervision" is implemented by (i) maintaining contact with probationers and parolees and keeping track of their behaviour, (ii) giving necessary instructions or taking measures to ensure that probationers and parolees comply with the general and special conditions of probation or parole, and (iii) providing professional treatment designed to improve specific criminal tendencies.
+"Instruction and supervision" is implemented by (i) maintaining contact with parolees and probationers and keeping track of their behaviour, (ii) giving necessary instructions or taking measures to ensure that parolees and probationers comply with the general and special conditions of parole or probation, and (iii) providing professional treatment designed to improve specific criminal tendencies.

-"Guidance and assistance" includes (i) assistance in securing accommodation, (ii) assistance in receiving medical care, (iii) assistance in job placement and vocational guidance, (iv) improving and coordinating social circumstances, and (v) providing instructions on necessary life skills.
+"Guidance and assistance" includes (i) assistance in securing accommodation, (ii) assistance in receiving medical care, (iii) assistance in employment and vocational guidance,

+(iv) improving and coordinating social circumstances, and (v) providing instructions on necessary life skills.

-While the aim of "guidance and assistance" is to enable probationers and parolees to live independent and responsible lives, they may face acute financial difficulties that can hamper their improvement and rehabilitation.
+While the aim of "guidance and assistance" is to enable parolees and probationers to live independent and responsible lives, they may face acute financial difficulties that can hamper their reformation and rehabilitation.
 Under such circumstances, the director of the probation office may provide necessary "urgent aid" including medical care, meals, accommodation, clothes, and travel expenses.
-In 2012, 6,378 probationers and parolees received such urgent aid directly from probation offices, and 6,444 through persons commissioned by the probation offices.
+In 2017, 5,452 parolees and probationers received such urgent aid directly from probation offices, and 5,682 through persons commissioned by the probation offices.